William Henry Grey: Reconstruction

 In 1865, the closing year of the American Civil War, Grey lived in Helena, Arkansas and was the operator and part-proprietor of a grocery and bakery.
 He participated in the Little Rock African-American convention that year, a gathering called to discuss the community's response to the ratification of the Thirteenth Amendment and the formal end of slavery in the United States.

 In 1868, Grey was elected as a representative from Phillips County to the 1868 Arkansas Constitutional Convention, one of eight African-American delegates.
 The atmosphere of the 1868 convention was embittered by resentments stemming from the war.
 A minority of delegates, described as "Conservatives," fought to prevent African-Americans from possessing the right to vote.
 Another issue was inter-racial marriage.
 Grey served on four of the convention's standing committees, including those dealing with education and the right to vote.
 The new Arkansas constitution was ratified statewide with Republican support.

-As the new Arkansas government came into being, Grey's Phillips County neighbors elected him to the state legislature for the 1868–1869 term.
+As the new Arkansas government came into being, Grey's Phillips County neighbors elected him to the Arkansas House of Representatives serving the 11th district (Phillips and Monroe County) alongside five other members during the 17th Arkansas General Assembly.

 Grey subsequently briefly filled a vacancy in the Arkansas Senate in 1875.
 Grey was elected clerk of the First Circuit Court and ex-officio Recorder of Deeds in 1870.
 In 1872, he was a delegate to the 1872 Republican National Convention held in Philadelphia.
 He was selected to co-second the nomination of Ulysses S. Grant for a second term as U.S. President.
 His speech is believed to have been the first address spoken by an African American to a presidential nominating convention of a major U.S. political party.
 Grey also, in 1872, took on the duties of Arkansas Commissioner of Immigration and State Lands, as the state had not yet been fully settled and was highly dependent upon additional immigrants.
 He had to lay down these duties in 1874 after suffering a possible stroke.
 Grey returned to Helena and was selected as clerk of the Phillips County probate and county courts.
+He won a special election to serve a partial term in the Arkansas Senate during the 20th Arkansas General Assembly following the death of J. W. Wiliams.